AndBicScadMedia/vim-config-1/README.md

 - **autoload:** Pathogen (see below) is placed in here so that it automatically adds bundles on startup
 - **bundle:** Pathogen essentially tricks vim into thinking anything folder in this folder is actually `~/.vim/` so that you can just drag all of a plugin's files a folder here or delete the whole plugin at once.
-- **colors:** color-schemes, some of which I installed, others came with MacVim.
+- **colors:** contains the [wombat](http://dengmao.wordpress.com/2007/01/22/vim-color-scheme-wombat/) colorscheme which I use
-- **spell:** not really sure, just some stuff that seems to help spellcheck work
+- **spell:** this contains the words added to vim's built in dictionary—I recently reset it so right now it hardly contains anything

 Plugins Installed
 -----------------